 Adjustments may lower any amount a person owes to the IRS at the end of the year, or make them eligible for a tax refund.

-Need a simple way to keep updated and accurate books?
+Need an easy way to keep updated and accurate books?
 Patriot’s online accounting software allows you to record and organize transactions.
 Try it for free today!

 This article has been updated from its original publication date of 1/21/2015.